saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 Girish is very good boy who helps everyone and also Girish participates in all the sports and cultural meet.
 Girish hobbies are playing virtual games and also watching movies.
 ```
  3. Write the script for calculating area of trainagle ( ask user to enter base and height).
- 4. Write the script of the student form(name_of_student, class_studying, college_name, city_lives) that accepts as command line parameters and prints as
+ 4. Write the script of the student form(name_of_student, class_studying, college_name, city_lives) that accepts as command line parameters (arguments) and prints as
  ```python
   student_name : Hareesh
   class        : 12th